janorris65/template-project-3-mern-apollo-monorepo/README.md

 It might be good time to have [this](https://github.com/ryanmcdermott/clean-code-javascript) open and see how much of this you can apply.

+## Getting Started

+You probably want to work on `server` and `client` separately, and then you can start them together with `npm run dev` from the root for development.

 ## Questions❔

 Ask sooner rather than later!